Paul Robinson (footballer, born 1979): Style of play

 Considered by several pundits, players, and managers to be one of England's and the Premier League's best goalkeepers in his prime, Robinson was a commanding goalkeeper, who was mainly known for his shot-stopping, reflexes, agility, and ability to make acrobatic and decisive saves in his prime; he also generally had a good positional sense, although it was occasionally brought into question by pundits throughout his career.
 However, he also came under criticism in the media for lacking composure and being prone to errors on occasion, and was accused by certain pundits of not always being effective at dealing with long–range shots.
-Moreover, due to not being particularly tall for a goalkeeper – standing at 6'2" – his aerial game was considered to be a weakness, as he was less effective at dealing with crosses and high balls.
 While he was not known for being particularly accurate in his distribution, he was also known for his powerful and deep goal kicks.

 Personal life

 Robinson attended Beverley Grammar School as a child.
-He has a daughter and a son.
+He has a daughter and two sons.